 Reykjavík as a location

-Kaleidoscopic townscapes, quirky street art, thriving music and festival scenes, a wild nightlife and a vibrant café culture make a city for all film occasions.
-With all the charm of a tiny village and the sophisticated buzz of a modern city, the world’s northernmost capital enjoys a truly unique blend of culture, art, nature and folklore.
+Kaleidoscopic townscapes, quirky street art, thriving music and festival scenes, wild nightlife, and a vibrant café culture make a city for all film occasions.
+With all the charm of a tiny village and the sophisticated buzz of a modern city, the world’s northernmost capital enjoys a truly unique blend of culture, art, nature, and folklore.

 Into to the wild in 30 minutes

-Reykjavík holds world class actors, professional and competent film workers and production companies, which can accommodate all productions from small art house and documentaries to large international TV-series and films both within the city and out in the wild.
+Reykjavík holds world-class actors, professional and competent film workers, and production companies, which can accommodate all productions from small art houses and documentaries to large international TV-series and films both within the city and out in the wild.

 Reykjavík is a modern and technologically driven city.
-Equipment suppliers offer a vast selection of cameras, drones, light, cranes etc. With ambition to fit all your production needs from set-up to post-production.
-State of the art quality is always to be counted on.
+Equipment suppliers offer a vast selection of cameras, drones, lights, cranes, etc. With the ambition to fit all your production needs from set-up to post-production.
+State-of-the-art quality is always to be counted on.
 Reykjavík also boasts excellent telecommunications connectivity and one of the highest internet and mobile telephone penetration rates in the world.

 Remember to get your 25% refund

 Reimbursements are offered for film and TV production costs incurred in Iceland.
 Producers can apply for reimbursements from the State Treasury of 25% of the costs incurred in the production of films and television programs in Iceland.

 As Iceland is a member of the EEA, films and television programs made in Iceland receive European content status and can thus be released in Europe without affecting any quotas on the release of non-European content material.
 Icelandic production can also receive grants offered by the EU and its member countries.